aws/aws-app-mesh-examples/walkthroughs/eks/base.md

 # }
 ```

-You can access the `gateway` service of the color app in-cluster as follows:
+You can access the `gateway` service of the colorapp in-cluster as follows:

 ```sh
 kubectl -n appmesh-demo \